yinongtan/CarND_term_1/P1_LaneLines/P1_Report.md

 ![alt text][step2_solidYellowLeft]
 ![alt text][step2_whiteCarLaneSwitch]

 For step 3, I used a four sided polygon to define the region of interest of each image.
-The vertice are: (0.05 width, 1), (0.45, 0.6), (0.55, 0.6), (0.95, 1).
+The vertice are: (0.05 * width, height), (0.45 * width, 0.6 * height), (0.55 * width, 0.6 * height), (0.95 * width, height).
 The results after applying step 3 are shown as follows:

 ![alt text][step3_solidWhiteCurve]
 ![alt text][step3_solidWhiteRight]